Canon G7 X Mark II vs T5i

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Faster burst: Shoots at higher frequency (8 vs 5 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Comes with a build-in lens, while the T5i requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the T5i requires a separate lens.

 - More compact: Is smaller (106x61mm vs 133x100mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the T5i).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the T5i).